CONVEX

 Key metrics derived from sovereign balance sheet analysis include:

 • Public sector net worth (PSNW): Total assets minus total liabilities.
-IMF data suggests G7 nations have PSNW ranging from approximately +50% of GDP (Norway) to deeply negative values (-100% to -200% of GDP for some heavily indebted nations when pension liabilities are included).
+IMF data places G7 nations in a wide range, from deeply positive (Norway, resource-rich GCC sovereigns) to sharply negative (-100% to -200% of GDP for highly indebted advanced economies once pension liabilities are fully capitalized).

 Historical Context